A southern Iceland stay on points at the Hotel Ranga

 My mom and I used our $50 hotel credit for dinner at the Ranga Restaurant.
 I enjoyed a wild mushroom soup and scallops.
 All of the ingredients were locally sourced and tasted incredibly fresh, so I definitely recommend eating here during your stay.
 I also thought it was reasonably priced given that Iceland is an expensive destination, and of course, the restaurant credit certainly helped.

 There’s also a bar next to the restaurant that I visited in the evening.
-Here, I met several other American tourists (who also happened to be travelling from New York), and my first drink was a delicious gin cocktail with fresh berries at the bar.
+Here, I met several other American tourists (who also happened to be traveling from New York), and my first drink was a delicious gin cocktail with fresh berries at the bar.
 The bartender, Lukas, moved to Iceland from the Czech Republic, and we all got to know each other as we shared a few more drinks throughout the evening, exchanging travel stories.

 There are only 51 rooms at the Hotel Ranga, and most of them are located on the first floor of the property.
-The hotel is divided into two wings, with the check-in desk and restaurant in the centre.
+The hotel is divided into two wings, with the check-in desk and restaurant in the center.

 There are lounges located in the west and east wings that are beautifully decorated, full of board games, books, comfortable couches and skylights.
 I could see this being an excellent area for families, especially on those rainy Iceland days.